 Table-2: CSV file of the test-set

-Participants are asked to accurately classify all tagged objects that appear in the provided set, according to the four classification categories (Class, Subclass, Features, and Color).
+Participants are asked to accurately classify all tagged objects in the provided test set, according to the four classification labels (Class, Subclass, Features, and Color).

 Table-3: Submission file format